-Most of us desire to seek on campus accommodation whilst applying to study abroad.
+Most of us desire to seek on-campus accommodation whilst applying to study abroad.
 The opportunity to experience campus life 24/7 holds one of the most memorable experiences of one’s educational journey.
-Generally, universities offer on campus accommodation through hostels, private rooms and student halls.
-Although the universities have ample residential facilities, but, with a rapid increase in the number of international students in Singapore, the competition to get on-campus accommodation is growing each day.
-The average monthly rent of a single type ‘A’ room including various facilities, in a hostel or any other private room is around SG$ 3200 (INR 1,70,000).
-On the other hand, student halls are a comparatively cheaper option of on-campus accommodation.
-The rental cost for the student halls is around SG$ 210- 320 (INR 11,000- 17,000) which include various facilities like Sanitation, reading halls, living areas, television rooms and sometimes kitchens.
+Generally, universities offer on-campus student accommodation through hostels, private rooms and student halls.
+Although the universities have ample residential facilities,, with a rapid increase in the number of international students in Singapore, the competition to get on-campus accommodation is growing each day.
+The average monthly rent of a single type ‘A’ room including various facilities, in a hostel or any other private room, is around SG$ 3200 (INR 1,70,000).
+On the other hand, student halls are a comparatively cheaper option for on-campus accommodation.
+The rental cost for the student halls is around SG$ 210- 320 (INR 11,000- 17,000) which includes various facilities like Sanitation, reading halls, living areas, television rooms and sometimes kitchens.

 Also Read: Study in Singapore Without IELTS

 Many independent agencies and even some academic institutions avail the option of private hostels.
-Private hostels are independently run by the separate authorities which offer renting spaces on daily, weekly as well as monthly basis.
-Unlike the on campus hostels, you can rent private hostels if you intend to stay for a shorter period in Singapore.
-It is commonly believed that on-campus accommodations are originally provided to degree course applicants, thus, if you plan to pursue a diploma or any short term course in Singapore, the most convenient option would be renting a room in a private hostel.
+Private hostels are independently run by separate authorities which offer renting spaces on a daily, weekly as well as monthly basis.
+Unlike the on-campus hostels, you can rent private hostels if you intend to stay for a shorter period in Singapore.
+It is commonly believed that on-campus accommodations are originally provided to degree course applicants, thus, if you plan to pursue a diploma or any short-term course in Singapore, the most convenient option would be renting a room in a private hostel.
 You may be asked to deposit some security and registration amount while booking it.
 You will have to spend around SG$ 1,000- 1,500 (INR 53,000- 80,000) for this type of accommodation in Singapore.